 26K.
 Offences

-(1) A person shall not on or after the appointed day —
+A person must not —

-(a) conduct or manage a private hospital or nursing home or by any means hold out that that person conducts or manages a private hospital or nursing home unless that person is the holder of a licence;
+(a) conduct or manage, or by any means hold out that the person conducts or manages, a private hospital unless —

+(i) the person is the holder of a licence; or

+(ii) the private hospital is a nursing home and the conduct or management of the nursing home is a residential care service, or part of a residential care service, that is certified under Part 2.6 of the Aged Care Act 1997 of the Commonwealth;

-(b) conduct or manage a private hospital or nursing home or by any means hold out that that person conducts or manages a private hospital or nursing home unless those premises are premises that are approved as a private hospital under this Part; or
+(b) conduct or manage, or by any means hold out that that person conducts or manages, a private hospital unless —

+(i) the premises are premises that are approved as a private hospital under this Part; or

+(ii) the premises are a nursing home and the conduct or management of the nursing home is a residential care service, or part of a residential care service, that is certified under Part 2.6 of the Aged Care Act 1997 of the Commonwealth;

+or

-(c) build, alter or extend any private hospital or nursing home unless the CEO has approved of the building, alteration or extension as the case requires.
+(c) build, alter or extend a private hospital unless —

+(i) the Commissioner has approved of the building, alteration or extension, as the case requires; or

+(ii) the private hospital is a nursing home and the conduct or management of the nursing home is a residential care service, or part of a residential care service, that is certified under Part 2.6 of the Aged Care Act 1997 of the Commonwealth.

 Penalty: $5 000.

-(2) In subsection (1) “appointed day” means such day or days as is or are fixed by the Minister by notice published in the Government Gazette in relation to subsection (1)(a), (b) or (c) as the case may be 3.

-[Section 26K inserted by No. 53 of 1985 s.
-22; amended by No. 28 of 2006 s.
-264.]
+[Section 26K inserted by No. 45 of 2006 s.
+4.]

 26L.
 Failure to comply with conditions